-Section 2: What tools are necessary tools to cut straight with a reciprocating saw?
+Section 2: What tools are necessary to cut straight with a reciprocating saw?

 The reciprocating saw uses other tools to perform optimally.
 These tools contribute to the outstanding quality of the reciprocating saw in a straight cut, and they are as follows:

-- Blade: This is the most critical tool in a saw; it is its sharp edges that performs the cut mainly.
-Generally, they differ from one another based on the material composition and the TPI (tooth per inch).
-While some blades are for cutting wood, others are for metals as well as other materials.
+- Blade: This is the most critical tool in a saw; its sharp edges mainly perform the cut.
+Generally, they differ based on the material composition and the TPI (tooth per inch).
+While some blades are for cutting wood, others are for metals and other materials.

-- Variable Speed Trigger: Of all that could go wrong during reciprocating saw uses, over speeding ranks top.
+- Variable Speed Trigger: Of all that could go wrong during reciprocating saw uses, speeding ranks top.
 Excessive speed would ruin not only the workpiece but also the blade itself.
-Breaking of the blade could cause serious injuries, especially when you do not wear the proper safety gears.
+Breaking the blade could cause serious injuries, especially when you do not wear the proper safety gear.
 Thus, a speed regulator helps set the appropriate speed that fits different workpieces.

 - Adjustable Pivot: This tool also contributes its quota to the success of a straight cut.
-It gives room for detecting uneven surfaces when cutting and allows the blade to adjust as needed.
+It allows for detecting uneven surfaces when cutting and adjusts the blade as needed.

-- Illuminate LED Lights: This is a feature that aids cutting and makes reciprocating saw uses excellent.
-When working in dark areas, it can lighten up the region of cut to allow you to see clearly.
+- Illuminate LED Lights: This feature aids cutting and makes reciprocating saw uses excellent.
+Working in dark areas can lighten up the region of the cut to allow you to see clearly.
 More so, this will eliminate the need for carrying a torchlight.